WICG/handwriting-recognition/explainer.md

 If we take out the temporal information, the task becomes optical character recognition (given a photo of written characters).
 This is a different task, and indeed fits within the scope of shape detection.

 ### Grapheme clusters vs. Unicode code points
 Grapheme clusters is the minimal unit used in writing.
 It represents visual shape.
 On the other hand, Unicode code points are a computer's internal representation.
 It represents meaning.
-The two concepts aren’t fully correlated.
+The two concepts aren't fully correlated.

 Unicode combining marks are represented as a single code point.
 They are used to modify other characters, but not by themselves.
 This creates a problem when we need to distinguish between shape and meaning.
 For example, letter a (U+0061) and grave accent combining mark (U+0300) combines to à.
 Letter न (U+0928) and combining mark  ि (U+093F) combines to letter नि.

 Handwriting recognition concerns with shape (input) and meaning (output).
-It’s important to distinguish between those two.
+It's important to distinguish between those two.
 For example, when requesting to recognize only certain characters, grapheme clusters should be used.

 ### Ranking vs. Score
-It’s very common to use a score for assessing alternative texts.
+It's very common to use a score for assessing alternative texts.
 This is commonly implemented in machine learning algorithms.
 However, it is not a good idea for the Web.

 We expect different browser vendors to offer varying recognizer implementations, this will inevitably lead to the score being incomparable.

 Because the score is an implementation detail of machine learning models, the meaning of score changes if the model changes.
 Therefore, scores are not comparable unless everyone uses the same model.

 Thus, we choose to use ranking instead of score.
 This gives some indication on which alternative is better.
-This avoids the scenario where web developers misunderstand the score’s implication and try to compare scores across different libraries, or filtering results based on it.
+This avoids the scenario where web developers misunderstand the score's implication and try to compare scores across different libraries, or filtering results based on it.

 ## Considerations